NesrstovaV/PLR-sPca/README.md

 ## Available scripts
 1. Auxiliary functions
-2. Simulations
+2. Simulations (for both D = 10 and D = 20); D = number of compositional parts

-   a) Scenario A
+   a) Scenario A: balanced amount of relevant and noise balances to generate data

-   b) Scenario B
+   b) Scenario B: more relevant balances

-   c) Scenario C
+   c) Scenario C: more noise balance
 4. Real data applications

    a) Aar massif data set